|Copyright © 2004-2017 All rights reserved. Carol Palioudaki Living in Crete www.livingincrete.net

 |Living in Crete

 |Schools in Crete

 If you are thinking of moving to Crete with children, their education will be an important factor affecting you

-There is one full time school in Heraklion (the European school) which teaches lessons in
+There is one full time school in Heraklion (the European school - non fee paying) which teaches lessons in

 The European School in Heraklion

 The School of European Education (SEE) opened in September 2005.
 It was set up as an international school

 primarily in order to provide schooling for the children of the multi-lingual European employees of ENISA, The